isabellajemal/RainingGoldGame_/README.md

 # Raining Gold

 ## Game Overview
-**Raining Gold** is an exciting arcade-style game where players control a character that collects falling gold coins.
+**Raining Gold** is an exciting arcade-style game where players control a miner that collects falling gold coins.
 The objective is to collect as much gold as possible while avoiding obstacles, with the ultimate goal of scoring 100 points to win the game.

 ## Game Controls
 - **Left Arrow (D-Pad Left)**: Move the character left.